yamrock/confcentral/README.md

 Everytime a new session is created in the _createSessionObject method, a query is executed right after to validate whether the speaker for the session is presenting at more than one session.
 In that case, the speaker was added to memcache as a featured speaker and the sessions he/she was presenting was also presented.
 This can be used as an inexpensive way to highlight sessions and the speaker.

-getFeaturedSpeaker: This is an endpoint implementation to retrive data from the memcache for the featured speaker
+getFeaturedSpeaker: This is an endpoint implementation to retrive data from the memcache for the featured speaker _Udates based on code review_

+The memcache is set by offloading to a task.
+The featured speaker is passed to the task as a parameter.
+The task is added to the default queue and executed via the main.py module, calling the SetFeaturedSpeaker post function.